-- All services require an authorization number for billing and only one authorization number per claim form is allowed.
-When an item is "not applicable," do not use zero.
-Leave it blank.
-Please see the reference below. - The place of service indicated on the claim needs to be an allowable Place of Service for the level of care being billed. - ➡ All diagnosis codes submitted on the claim need to be valid and consistent with the services provided.
+- The place of service indicated on the claim needs to be an allowable Place of Service for the level of care being billed. - All diagnosis codes submitted on the claim need to be valid and consistent with the services provided.